monistdavid/KNOWLEDGE/Weekly Reading/11.27/1/main_paper Deep Residual Learning for Image Recognition.md

         because it is under a linear transformation.
 The property of linear transformation is:
             1. all lines remain lines
             2. the origin remains fixed
+    3. We also notice that the deeper ResNet has smaller magnitudes of responses the residual function is calculating the differnce between the desired output and input, an identity mapping is just the 0 of the output of this function.
+So based on the identity mapping, the function tends to give small magnitudes of responses.

 Summary